hamidrezaomidvar/LINDER/README.md

 # LINDER: Land use INDexER

-A pipeline for calculating land cover over urban/rural areas.
+A pipeline for calculating land cover over urban/rural areas using machine learning and other global datasets.

 ## How to use?